NShaforostov/ExperimentalRepo/AZURE/readme.md

 # AZURE README

-THis is some readme from Azure.
+This is some readme from Azure.

 Or not?

 Or may be not of not.